-Upon conducting the initial search, a total of 550 articles were identified.
-Following the elimination of duplicate articles, the titles and abstracts of 150 articles were thoroughly assessed based on the inclusion and exclusion criteria.
-Through the process of screening 117 articles were excluded, because they did not meet the inclusion criteria, and the remaining 33 articles were reviewed.
-The study excluded six article abstracts and three articles (letters to the editor) due to having exclusion criteria.
+Upon conducting the initial search, a total of 550 articles were identified..
 The review comprised a total of 24 articles.
-Among them, 17 articles were authored in the last five vears, while the remaining articles were written from 2006 onwards .(The articles were obtained from various countries, each exhibiting distinct cultural, social, and economic conditions (Table 1).
+Among them, 17 articles were authored in the last five years, while the remained articles were written from 2006 onwards .(The articles were obtained from various countries, each exhibiting distinct cultural, social, and economic conditions (Table 1).
 The publications include four articles from European countries (26-29), ten articles from Middle East countries (20-22, 30-35,46), one article from South or East Asian countries (36), two articles related to Oceania (37, 38), two studies conducted in the African continent (39, 40), and five studies conducted in the North and Central America (41-45).